THE CAPABILITY LAYER FOR ENTERPRISE AI

 Individual scores stay private

-Each person sees their own score.
-No one else does, not even their manager.
+Each person sees their own.
+No one else does, not even a manager.

 Team view is aggregate only

-Only 39% of organisations can attribute any bottom-line impact to AI, and most say it's under 5%.
+Only 39% of organisations can attribute any bottom-line impact to AI.

 AI seats cost more every year.
-The invoice is real, but your output curve hasn't moved.
+The invoice is concrete.
+The return line is blank.

 Enterprises will spend close to $270bn a year on AI software by 2027.Gartner, 2026